R-kill-9/R-kill-9/README.md

 ## Repositories Information

+### Ethical Hacking
+I have a great interest in ethical hacking, so here I upload what I am learning while I do HTB or THM machines.

+- [HTB-Notes](https://github.com/R-kill-9/HTB-Notes) Useful notes for HTB and THM.
+- [HTB-tmux](https://github.com/R-kill-9/HTB_tmux) Script for creating an special directory for ethical hacking.
+- [HTB-WriteUps](https://github.com/R-kill-9/HTB-WriteUps) Write Ups of some HTB machines.

 ### UPC-FIB-Notes
 In these repositories, you can find some notes and practices that I did during my degree in FIB in the branch of Information Technologies.